isubasinghe/pipekit/starting-with-argo.md

 eval $(minikube -p minikube docker-env)
 ```

-### Running Argo
+### Running Argo Workflows
-Nice work, now we are finally at a stage where we may run the Argo project.
+Nice work, now we are finally at a stage where we may run the Argo Workflows project.
 You may need to install `make` but this is farily straightforward to install through your systems package manager.
 #### Running the API only
 To run only the api, you can run the following command: